Alex J H Fedorec

 am particularly interested in biotherapeutic and bioindustrial applications of

-biological engineering with a focus on creating stable and
+biological engineering with a focus on creating stable and predictable

-the gastrointestinal tract.
+gastrointestinal tract.

 I was previously a Research Fellow in the